 How to embrace frugal living and become more comfortable living on less.

 What is frugal living?

-Choosing to live more frugally is a growing trend, as people become more conscious about the impact of consumerism on both the planet and their bank balance.
-Frugality means different things to different people; for some it might mean a very stripped back and minimalist approach to life, and to others it might simply mean only spending on the things that are important to them.
+Choosing to live more frugally is a growing trend.
+People are becoming more conscious about the impact of consumerism on both the planet and their bank balance.
+Frugality means different things to different people.
+For some it might mean a very stripped back and minimalist approach to life.
+To others it might simply mean only spending on the things that are important to them.

 People’s motivation for living a more frugal life also varies.
 Some choose to cut back for a fixed period of time in order to achieve short-term financial goals, whereas for others it is a long-term lifestyle choice.

 If you’d like to live more frugally, here’s what you need to know.

 The main aim of frugality is to cut out unnecessary expenses, to ease money worries, promote saving.
 And to help prevent overspending and feelings of ‘buyer’s remorse’.